About Shipston and District Beekeepers :

 Members enjoy regular monthly social meeting often with a topical talk scheduled, regular visits to member’s home apiaries and invitations to various lectures and training programmes.

-Our Members come from North Oxfordshire, South Warwickshire and indeed a bit of North-East Gloucestershire (currently 9 members in and around Chipping Campden) and even a couple of members in Northamptonshire.
+Our Members come from North Oxfordshire (10 beekeepers in and around Banbury), South Warwickshire and indeed a bit of North-East Gloucestershire (currently 9 members in and around Chipping Campden) and even a couple of members in Northamptonshire.
 The map below shows where individual members are and where we have ‘clusters’ of members – we cover quite an area:

 Interested in joining us?